-I bring fifteen years of residential zen training to my work, including five years of monastic living and many days of retreat.
+I bring fifteen years of residential zen training to my work, including five years of monastic living and many weeks of retreat.
 I was ordained as a priest in 2009, have been leading dharma groups for ten years, and have been instructing people in meditation since 2003.

 Knowing that most people are never going to set foot in a zen temple, I offer meditation and mindfulness to people in the business and tech world, where I have led sessions for groups at more than twenty companies, as well as schools, colleges, retreat centers, and the county jail.
 I am grounded in a firm belief that practicing these ancient ways will change how you relate to yourself and the world around you.

 What Will This Look Like For My Team?

-An introductory sixty-minute or ninety-minute session will allow your team to be given basic instruction in meditation, with opportunities to practice different forms – sitting and walking – and to ask questions.
+An introductory forty-five or sixty-minute session will allow your team to be given basic instruction in meditation, and to ask questions.

 A regular thirty-minute meditation session will allow your team to develop an ongoing practice as part of their working day, deepen their understanding, and really begin to see the effects on themselves and their colleagues:

 – a deeper sense of well-being.